Fun And Games In Ghana: De be De be

-This post contains affiliate links to trusted partners.
-If you purchase through these links, I earn a commission at no extra cost to you.
-Thank you!
+This post contains affiliate links, including Amazon affiliate links.
+If you purchase through these links, I may earn a commission at no extra cost to you.
+As an Amazon Associate, I earn from qualifying purchases.
+Thank you for your support!

-When I was doing a homestay in Ghana, Africa, I loved learning what kinds of games the children played and seeing how they were similar and different from what I played when I was a child.
+When I was doing a homestayย in Ghana, Africa, I loved learning what kinds of games the children played and seeing how they were similar and different from what I played when I was a child.
 One favorite of the girls was a hand game called “De be De be”, which is similar to the American “Miss Mary Mack”, only a completely different story line.
 I had one of the older girls write down the words in Twi (their native language) for me and then translate it into English.
 It’s really interesting how children’s stories and nursery rhymes differ from culture to culture.
 Here is what I got:

 Twi